spatie/laravel-medialibrary/docs/converting-images/defining-conversions.md

 Internally, [spatie/image](https://docs.spatie.be/image/v1/) is used to manipulate the images.
 You can use [any manipulation function](https://docs.spatie.be/image) from that package.

+Please check [the image generator docs](/laravel-medialibrary/v10/converting-other-file-types/using-image-generators) for additional installation requirements when working with PDF, SVG or video formats.

 ## Are you a visual learner?

 Here's a video that shows how to working with conversion.